lnxusr1/query-commander/docs/installation/aws.md

 ## Intial Setup

+!!! important
+    For the package creation to work properly you should execute all commands on an Amazon Linux x86_64 server as this is most similar to the Lambda runtime environment of the same architecture.

 ### Step 1: Create the Lambda Layer

 It is recommending to use pip to set up the libraries on which query commander depends.
 This is fairly easy to achieve using the following: